-Do not run the engine in a closed garage or in confined areas any longer than needed to move your vehicle in or out of the area.
+- Do not run the engine in a closed garage or in confined areas any longer than needed to move your vehicle in or out of the area. - If you are required to drive with the trunk/liftgate open, make sure that all windows are closed and the climate control BLOWER switch is set at high speed.
+DO NOT use the recirculation mode.

-If it is necessary to sit in a parked vehicle with the engine running, adjust your heating or cooling controls to force outside air into the vehicle.
+• If it is necessary to sit in a parked vehicle with the engine running, adjust your heating or cooling controls to force outside air into the vehicle.
 Set the blower at high speed.